-On August 21, 2018, the City Council will consider the following actions associated with the recordation of Final Vesting Tract Map No. 50666:
+On August 21, 2018, the City Council took the following actions associated with the recordation of Final Vesting Tract Map No. 50666:

-2. Accept a grant deed for the property located around the flag pole on Developer's property and separately grant the Developer with certain easement rights over the flag pole property in order to perform its maintenance obligations with respect to the flag pole and surrounding area; and accept an easement over the Developer's property in order to allow the City access the flag pole pursuant to an easement agreement.
+2. Adopted Resolution No. 2018-58, approving a grant deed for the property located around the flag pole on Developer's property and separately grant the Developer with certain easement rights over the flag pole property in order to perform its maintenance obligations with respect to the flag pole and surrounding area; and accept an easement over the Developer's property in order to allow the City access the flag pole pursuant to an easement agreement.

-3. Transfer Lot H (Founder's Park) and the property known as the "Additional non-golf setback area" for Tract No. 50667 to the Developer by Quitclaim Deed and reaccept these lots (updated boundary lines for Lot H) by a Grant Deed; and grant an easement to the Developer for the "Additional non-golf setback area" located within Lot K of Tract 50666 by an Easement Agreement as required by a 1995 Settlement Agreement the City is party to.
+3. Adopted Resolution No. 2018-59, approving the Transfer Lot H (Founder's Park) and the property known as the "Additional non-golf setback area" for Tract No. 50667 to the Developer by Quitclaim Deed and reaccept these lots (updated boundary lines for Lot H) by a Grant Deed; and grant an easement to the Developer for the "Additional non-golf setback area" located within Lot K of Tract 50666 by an Easement Agreement as required by a 1995 Settlement Agreement the City is party to.

-4. Amend the Public Amenities Plan to remove the identification of an unofficial trail (see yellow arrow below) at the southwest corner of the property.
+4. Adopted Resolution No. 2018-60, approving an amendment to the Public Amenities Plan, eliminating an informal path (see yellow arrow below) at the southwest corner of the property.
 The existing trails (see red arrows below) will remain.

 Click here to view the Staff Report (scroll down to Public Hearing Item No. 1)